 Style guides typically lay out all the guidelines for the content a business produces.
 At their most basic, they might be just a few pages and cover the fundamentals of grammar and punctuation.
 Meanwhile, more sophisticated guides can run to hundreds of pages.
 They can contain guidelines about everything from terminology, formatting, and abbreviations, to slang, capitalizations, and industry-specific words and phrases.

 Currently on its 17th edition, The Chicago Manual of Style is beloved by writers, editors, and publishers.
 It’s the standard for book publishing in fiction and nonfiction and is often used in the arts and humanities for academic papers.
 It has a lot of instruction on the publishing process, such as preparing a manuscript, proofreading, formatting, and citation, as well as style and usage.
-A more pared-down version of CMS, called Turabian Style, is also available and aimed at students writing research papers.
+A more pared-down version of Chicago Style, called Turabian Style, is also available and aimed at students writing research papers.
 If you’re a professional publishing your work, you’d use The Chicago Manual of Style.
 Many corporations have also adopted it as their preferred writing reference tool.

 The Modern Language Association’s MLA Handbook is mostly used in the academic world.
 Recently updated to reflect modern challenges, such as web publication, it has one system that can be used across all platforms.
 It’s often used in teaching and lays out the principles behind citing and documenting sources, and gives detailed guidelines on scholarly writing and formatting manuscripts.
-It’s favored by scholars, journal publishers, and academic writers and publishers.
+MLA style is favored by scholars, journal publishers, and academic writers and publishers.
 Here, too, however, B2B writers are adopting it for content creation.

 Getting the Most Out of Style Guides

-Fortunately, modern technology means that they don’t have to.
+Fortunately, modern technology means they don’t have to.
 Innovative software enables writers to select a style guide of their choice (or input their own) and be guided to write in accordance with it.
 The result is universal compliance with style guideline preferences, without the hassle of having to manually look things up or run all of your content through a team of editors.
-No matter which style guidelines your company uses, having the right software to help enforce them can make a big difference.
+No matter which style manual your company uses, having the right software to help enforce it can make a big difference.
 Plus, you can standardize guidelines for inclusive language, accessibility, and brand tone of voice.